na-na-hi/renget/archive/chrprompt2.md

 ###Bean
 Q1: Are the inner machinations of your mind an enigma?
 Q2: Have you ever considered writing a memoir, to put all your deep thoughts on paper?
+Q3: How long did it take you to learn to fly after waking up as a bird?

 ###Adrian
 Q1: What is it like being a Flareon compared to Umbreon?